Netanelshoshan/MessageYou/README.md

-# MessageYou
+# MessageU-20937_final_project
-An end-to-end encrypted multiuser messaging service.
-(Like WhatsApp / Facebook messanger).\
+This is a client-server, end-to-end encrypted chat project with specified binary protocol over TCP.

-I'm using Crypto++ library for encryption.
-The client will be written in C++ while the server in Python.
+the client program written in C++ and uses boost library for networking and CryptoPP for encryption.

-Stay tuned if you'd like to see this application in action 😜🤓
+the server program written in Python and demonstrates working with selectors and sqlite